alimirayman/alimirayman.github.io/me.md

 I’m **Mir Ayman Ali** — a systems architect, entrepreneur, and product builder passionate about solving real problems through technology and design.

 For me, **technology is a tool**, not an end.
 I build systems and infrastructure that simplify complex challenges — from healthcare to business finance to real estate.
-I enjoy learning across disciplines like **business, finance, health, religion, and design**, often through **audiobooks, tutorials, or anime** rather than traditional books.
+I enjoy learning across disciplines like **business, finance, health, religion, and design**, often through **audiobooks, tutorials** rather than traditional books.
 My curiosity drives me to keep exploring and creating.

 Rooted in **Islamic values**, I believe in purposeful work — using technology ethically to uplift lives and create sustainable impact.
 My ventures reflect that mission: building products that make essential services **simple, accessible, and human**.